robkar/meb-ukb-uppmax-docs/ukb_data_on_uppmax.md

 # UK Biobank genotype data

-This describes the set of UK Biobank genotype data currently available in the Uppmax/bianca project sens2017519 (AGE), PI Sara Hägg.
+This file describes the set of UK Biobank genotype data currently available in the Uppmax/bianca project sens2017519 ("AGE"), PI Sara Hägg.

 The genotype data was released in 2017 and is thoroughly described in [The UK Biobank resource with deep phenotyping and genomic data (Bycroft et al.